jwueller/jellyfin-plugin-onepace/README.md

 ### Configure the Library

 Make sure you have a library of content type "Shows".
-To create a new one:
+You can use an existing one or create a new one like this:

 1. Go to: Dashboard - Libraries - Add Media Library
 2. Set "Content Type" to "Shows"